This post may contain affiliate links. Please read our disclosure policy.

 More Small Batch Breakfast Ideas

-Expand your breakfast repertoire with these delectable single serving or small batch options:
+Try something new for breakfast with these tasty single serving and small batch recipes:

-If you’ve tried these biscuits or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this small batch drop biscuit recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!